Julien-R44/factorify/README.md

 user.posts.length // 3
 ```

 Note that the `foreignKey` and `localKey` are optionals.
-If they are not defined, Factorio will try to guess them based upon the model name.
+If they are not defined, Factorify will try to guess them based upon the model name.

 By default, the `foreignKey` is `{tableName}_id` and the `localKey` is `id`.